drunot/BetterAppWriter/README.md

 - Additonal keyboard shortcuts that are configurable
 - Oxford Advanced Learners dictionary lookups when language set to english (Only avalible online.)
+- Better detection of predictions window position.
+(This could use even more work though)

 ## Installation